khoava2406/RichOS-Mojave-KVM-Preinstall/README.md

 ```console
 bash MacOS-Mojave.sh
 ```
-- Start MacOS VM in silent:
+- Start RichOS VM in silent:

 (By default VM automatic starts after installation is done!
 Use this when your VM turn off and need to start again)
 ```console